Best Settings for max FPS in Rocket League Game

 Window settings:

-Resolution: use the max resolution of your monitor.
+Resolution: use the maximum resolution of your monitor.

 Using your maximum resolution is the best option since you get the most pleasant viewing experience, which is essential in any game.
-Also, low resolutions are harmful to your eyes, so avoid them if possible.
-Unless you are running a Pentium PC, do not lower your resolution.
+Also, low resolutions cause eye strains, so avoid them if possible.
+Unless you are running a potato PC, do not lower your resolution.

 Display Mode: Fullscreen.

 Full Screen is the best choice hands down.
-Both for performance and gaming experience in Rocket League
+Both for performance and gaming experience in Rocket League.
+Windows gives better performance for fullscreen games.

 Vertical Sync: Off.

-Must be turned off for all games.
-It causes input lag which will make you lose easy games.
+Must be turned off for all online games.
+It causes input lag which can cause issues in competitive games.

 Basic Settings